Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The asymptotic expansion of expectation values

 \subsection{The radiation region}

 In this region, it is convenient to deform the $z$ contour into two contours parallel to the imaginary axis and connected at infinity, as in Fig.~\ref{fig:deformedcontour}.
-The result of the integration is
+The integral takes the following form:

 where the two terms correspond to the left and right contours in Fig. \ref{fig:deformedcontour}, with $z=\pm 1 + i y$, respectively.

 Since we are interested in the behavior of the gravitational field toward future null infinity, we can restrict to $t >0$ and $\r$ being largest scales in the problem, with the retarded time $u=t \, -\r$ fixed.
 We can evaluate the \textit{asymptotic expansion} at large-$\r$ of the $y$ integrals (the integrals in the brackets): such integrals are dominated by the small-$y$ \textit{region} and their asymptotic expansions are fixed by integrating the expansion of the non-exponential part of the integrand around $y \simeq 0$ (\textit{Watson's lemma}).
 We therefore expand the source $J^{\mu\nu}(k)$ of the $y$ integral around $y=0$.
 A simple rescaling of $y$ then turns it into a series expansion in $\r^{-1}$.
 Each $y$ numerator factor pulls down a factor of $(\kk \r)^{-1}$.
 These manipulations are equivalent to a multipolar expansion around the observer's direction.